‘We just clicked’: How my flatmate became my uni family

 Chances are you won’t get along with all your flatmates and that’s okay.
 But I can assure you, whether you live with four or 10 other people, there will be someone you will click with.

 Living together makes any relationship grow quicker and (in most cases) fonder.
 You will find yourself getting closer with people you live with a lot faster than in any other friendship you have ever been in before.
 This is because you will share moments and make memories together, which can strangely feel very family-like.

 However, this is something that - like in all relationships - you have to work for.

 Got a group of close friends you’d like to live with over the next year or so?
-Use Unite Students’ group booking tool to snap up a flat with your friends in just a few clicks.
+Use Unite Students’ group booking tool to snap up a flat with your friends.